 - 2.1.13 Several normally non-radioactive systems are periodically analyzed for radioactivity.
 Examples include Unit 3's Condensate Polisher regenerant waste tank, the Spent Fuel Pool Auxiliary Heat Exchanger Secondary Cooling Systems (when in use), and Site Storm Drains, etc. The monitoring program for these type of release points is consistent with the direction set forth in NRC IE Bulletin 80-10 "Contamination of Non-radioactive Systems and Resulting Potential for Unmonitored, Uncontrolled Release of Radioactivity to Environment".
 Should a system become contaminated, releases will be evaluated and quantified (as either batch or continuous) in accordance with the requirements listed in the RECS and the IPEC 80-10 program. - 2.1.14 The Unit 3 liquid waste monitor tanks have an airborne release pathway.
-The original plant design limited the gases through this pathway by reducing the entrained gases to less than 2E-3 $\mu$ Ci/ml.
-When the entrained gas concentration in the monitor tank inlet exceeds 2E-3 $\mu$ Ci/ml, the noble gas release will be quantified by calculating the difference (in $\mu$ Ci's) between the gaseous activity added to the tank and the gaseous activity present in the effluent release sample.
+The original plant design limited the gases through this pathway by reducing the entrained gases to less than 2E-3 μ Ci/ml.
+When the entrained gas concentration in the monitor tank inlet exceeds 2E-3 μ Ci/ml, the noble gas release will be quantified by calculating the difference (in μ Ci's) between the gaseous activity added to the tank and the gaseous activity present in the effluent release sample.
 This difference will be the activity released through the tank vents and is quantified as an airborne release.

 - 2.1.15 Due to the addition of Hafnium control rods at Unit 3, an offsite dose may need to be calculated for Hafnium isotopes in waste pathways.
 In the absence of site-specific bioaccumulation and dose factors for Hafnium, factors for Zirconium are used, as suggested in ICRP 30.
-Should these calculations become necessary, they will be performed per the following sections, and manually added to other totals. - 2.1.16 Hydrogeologic investigations associated with and leading to the development of the Radiological Ground Water Monitoring Program (RGWMP) have demonstrated that the groundwater and storm water discharges to the river need to be included in the liquid effluent release computations.
-A quantification and dose assessment of radioactive groundwater and storm water leaving the site shall therefore be performed at least annually.
+Should these calculations become necessary, they will be performed per the following sections, and manually added to other totals. - 2.1.16 Investigations from the Radiological Ground Water Monitoring Program (RGWMP) have resulted in a determination of liquid effluent.
+A quantification and dose assessment of radioactive groundwater and storm water leaving the site shall be performed at least annually.
 This quantification shall include, as a minimum, the source term from samples obtained near the effluent points of each applicable pathway (eg, ground water wells nearest the site boundary), and a determination of release rate and dilution flow.